Győri ETO KC

 Győri ETO KC (Győri Egyetértés Torna Osztály Kézilabda Club, lit.
-Concordance Gymnastics Department of Győr Handball Club) is a Hungarian women's handball club from Győr.
+Concordance Gymnastics Department of Győr Handball Club) is a Hungarian professional women's handball club from Győr.
 Since they are sponsored by Audi, the official name for the team is Győri Audi ETO KC.

-On domestic level ETO won 16 Hungarian Championship title, including seven in a row between 2008 and 2014.
+On domestic level ETO won 18 Hungarian Championship titles, including seven in a row between 2008 and 2014.
 They are also a fifteen-time Hungarian Cup winners, having won all their finals between 2005 and 2016.

-ETO won the Champions League in 2013, 2014, 2017, 2018, and 2019.
+ETO won the Champions League 7 times (in 2013, 2014, 2017, 2018, 2019, 2024, and 2025).
 The team also reached the final in 2009, 2012, 2016, and in 2022.
 In addition, Győr reached the final of the EHF Cup Winners' Cup in 2006 and the final of the EHF Cup in 1999, 2002, 2004, and 2005.

 History

 The first golden era

-The ETO was founded in 1904, but the women's handball section wasn't created until 1948.
+The ETO was founded in 1904, but the women's handball section was not created until 1948.
 The first edition of the Hungarian Championship was held in 1951.

 President János Lang and department leader Vilmos Joósz started to build the first "golden team" in the mid-fifties.
 The members of the first team that succeeded were Magdolna Matulay, Ilona Dittrich, Magdolna Novák, Ilona Szalai, and Éva Boudny.
 At the beginning, the coach of the team was Pál Kellner, but he emigrated to Sweden after the 1956 revolution, so the team was in a need for a new coach.
 Károly Varga took over the responsibility, but after the summer break, he was replaced by László Stéger.

 In 1957, ETO won their first Hungarian Championship title - in their first season playing in the top level championship - after a victory in the final round against Goldberger.
-Multiple players missed the 1958 Championship due to pregnancy, therefore the team finished at the disappointing 8th position.
+Multiple players missed the 1958 Championship due to pregnancy, therefore the team finished at the disappointing eighth position.
 The new year however brought success again, thanks to signing one of the greatest players of the era, Magda Jóna.
-ETO won the 1959 Championship, while Magda Jóna became the topscorer with 225 goals scored.
+ETO won the 1959 Championship, while Jóna became the topscorer with 225 goals scored.
 The successful performance continued, in 1960 they finished second behind Bp.
 Spartacus.

 Towards the end

 After Magda Jóna left the team in 1960, the success seemed to avoid the club as well.
-Between 1961 and 1965, ETO reached only a 4th and an 11th position, while László Stéger left the bench.
+Between 1961 and 1965, ETO reached only a fourth and an eleventh position, while László Stéger left the bench.
 His replacement was Jenő Kheim.
-In 1966, ETO finished 13th and got relegated from the Nemzeti Bajnokság I. They gained promotion to the first league once more for a season, but could not make their good run last long, since they got relegated even from the third division.
+In 1966, ETO finished 13th and was relegated from the Nemzeti Bajnokság I. They gained promotion to the first league once more for a season, but could not make their good run last long, since they were relegated even from the third division.
 The club of ETO decided to terminate the handball department.